aurora-arg/pyebfgen/UserGuide.md

 the candidate that we can only submit one middle initial on their application, as the FCC is not setup for multiple middle names at this time.
 Once you have typed in the middle initial, if applicable, continue.
- - Last Name:  You will need to enter the last name, or surname of the applicant.
-If the applicant is applying for a new license, please use the same formatting technique for the first name by ONLY capitalizing the first letter.
-Once you have typed in the last name, continue.
  - Suffix:  If the person is a Sr. Jr. or a Roman Numeral, thus being a I, II, III, etc, please type it in, without the period.
 Just the letters.
 Once you have typed in the data, or if nothing needs to be placed in there, continue.
+ - Callsign:  This is self explanatory.
+If the applicant is already licensed, you will need to enter their amateur radio callsign, in ALL CAPS.
+It is case specific.
+If the applicant does not have an amateur radio license, leave that field blank and continue.
  - Mailing Address:  You will type in the mailing address of the candidate.
 If the candidate has a post office box, proper formatting of listing a post office box will be as follows: "P.O.
 Box 1111" without